 The New York State Department of Health completed a draft Source Water Assessment of the supply's raw water sources under the state's Source Water Assessment Program (SWAP).
 The purpose of this program is to compile, organize, and evaluate information regarding possible and actual threats to the quality of public water supply (PWS) sources.
 It is important to note that source water assessment reports estimate the potential for untreated drinking water sources to be impacted by contamination.
 These reports do not address the safety or quality of treated finished potable tap water.
 The Great Lakes' watershed is exceptionally large and too big for a detailed evaluation in the SWAP.
 General drinking water concerns for public water supplies, which use these sources include storm generated turbidity, wastewater, toxic sediments, shipping related spills, and problems associated with exotic species (e.g., zebra mussels - intake clogging and taste and odor problems).
 The SWAP is based on the analysis of the contaminant inventory compiled for the drainage areas deemed most likely to impact drinking water quality at this public water supply's raw water intakes.
 Separate assessments were completed for the Lake Erie source and the Niagara River source.
 The assessment found a moderate susceptibility to contamination for the Lake Erie source.
-The amount of agricultural land in the assessment area results in elevated potential for microbials, disinfection byproduct precursors and pesticides contamination susceptibility associated with other discrete contaminant sources, and these facility types include: landfills.
+The amount of agricultural land in the assessment area results in elevated potential of disinfection byproduct precursors and pesticides contamination.
+While there are some facilities present, permitted discharges do not likely represent an important threat to source water quality based on their density in the assessment area.
+There is also noteworthy contamination susceptibility associated with other discrete contaminant sources, and these facility types include: landfills.
 The assessment found an elevated susceptibility to contamination.
-There is also a high density of sanitary wastewater discharges may also contribute to contamination.
-There is also considerable contamination susceptibility associated with other discrete contaminant sources, and these facility types include: chemical bulk storage, inactive hazardous waste sites, landfills, Resource Conservation and Recovery Act facili
+There is also a high density of sanitary wastewater discharges, which results in elevated susceptibility for all contaminant categories.
+Non-sanitary

-The seal of the Partnership for Safewater as seen on this document indicates that we are part of a select group of water systems nationwide who have voluntarily committed themselves toward a proactive approach to strengthen the safety of drinking water for our customers above and beyond the current regulatory requirements.
+The seal of the Partnership for Safewater as seen on this document indicates that we are part of a select group of water systems nationwide who have voluntarily committed themselves toward an initiative-taking approach to strengthen the safety of drinking water for our customers above and beyond the current regulatory requirements.
 For additional information on the Partnership for Safewater visit www.awwa.org/science/partnership.